SAPH1TE/1017274812/README.md

 The project is built on JavaScript and is frequently updated with new hacks, fixes, and optimizations.
 The code powering the cheat menu can be found in the **`loader.txt`** file within the releases tab.
 While this project is meant to be fun, it also serves as a way to demonstrate how web pages can be modified with client-side JavaScript.

-> **Disclaimer:** This project is intended for educational and entertainment purposes only.
-The only rule of this repo is **do not skid or reproduce the content as your own** without a disclaimer.
+> **Disclaimer:** This project is intended for educational and entertainment purposes only. (sorta:P) The only rule of this repo is **do not skid or reproduce the content as your own** without a disclaimer.
 Simply provide the original source (either the repo link or project name) for credit.

 ## Features